platonic-io/sympl_chat/application/api/README.md

 Install modules with `npm install`

-### Building and running a mock-network
+### Building and running a local-network
 `npm run build`

 This will run the build script `build.sh`.
-It will start a mock-network named chat, publish the chat contract (located at `<git_dir>/application/api/`), then generate the routes to the api from a handlebars template file.
-If for some reason this fails, you can run `npm run wipe` which will run `sym mock-network stop` and `sym mock-network delete` on the mock-network named chat.
+It will start a local-network named chat, publish the chat contract (located at `<git_dir>/application/api/`), then generate the routes to the api from a handlebars template file.
+If for some reason this fails, you can run `npm run wipe` which will run `sym local-network stop` and `sym local-network delete` on the local-network named chat.
 You can manually specify a different port by running `npm run build <port_number>`.
-This passes a `--port` argument into the mock-network creation command.
+This passes a `--port` argument into the local-network creation command.
 This script uses port 18888 as the default base port.

 ### Running the Application Server
 `npm start`